iadvize/documentation/Documentation.md

 | strategy | How we should aggregate the availability if several distribution rules are provided | `atLeastOne` or `all` or `notAvailable` or `customAvailability` | ✓ | |
 | distributionRulesToCheck | All distribution rules we should check for availability.
 This is subset of DistributionRules returned by the Get bot endpoint. | Array of String | | Required if strategy is equal to `atLeastOne` or `all` |
 | availability | Allow the connector to handle the availability of the bot | Boolean | | Required if strategy is equal to `customAvailability` |

+You can validate your response data format with the associated [json schema](/json-schemas/bot%2Favailability-strategies).

 #### Conversation flow endpoints